 2007’s Warhawk was an awesome game.
 Being a multiplayer only game was a unique idea at that time, but Warhawk pulled it off with flying colours.
 It looks like its spiritual successor, Starhawk, is going to be even better.
 Because not only will it have the same awesome multiplayer mode that the original game had, it’s also going to have a single player campaign.
 In a market that is so crowded with First Person Shooters, a game like Starhawk shouldn’t really seem interesting, but for some reason, as of now, it’s one of the only interesting shooters coming out next year.

 Ah, finally!
 Sly is back.
 After such a long wait, we’ll finally get to see Sly Cooper back in action.
 The first three games were downright awesome, and there’s no reason for anyone to believe the fourth one will be any less so.
 Sure, Sucker Punch may not be developing it, since they’re at word on the inFamous franchise, but Sanzaru Games are good developers themselves, and they’ve proven before with Secret Agent Clank and The Sly Collection that they’re more than capable of developing good platformers.
-2012 may not have heavyweights like Uncharted or God of War under its arsenal, but we’ll be more than happy with the return of Sly.
+2012 may not have heavyweights under its arsenal, but we’ll be more than happy with the return of Sly.